Megrim: Commercial value

-Megrim are commercially valuable and are caught by a number of nations around Europe.
-It is caught by bottom trawling and is directly targeted in some fisheries, whereas in others it is retained as a valuable bycatch.
-France and Spain are the largest consumers of this species with most of the megrim caught in British water being exported to these nations.
-However, there has been a drive in Britain to get people to eat more megrim as a way of taking pressure off overexploited fish such as cod and haddock.
+Megrim is commercially valuable and is caught by a number of nations around Europe, usually by bottom trawling, and is directly targeted in some fisheries, whereas in others it is retained as a valuable bycatch.
+France and Spain are the largest markets for megrim, and before Brexit most of the megrim caught in British water was exported to these nations.

 Megrim can be cooked in a number of different ways with grilling, baking, frying and poaching all effective ways of preparing this species.
 It has been described as being similar to sole or plaice in terms of preparation, but not being comparable in terms of flavour or texture.

-In the UK, megrim has been given the alternative name of Cornish sole as a way of making this species, most of the UK catch of which was formerly exported to the European Union, more appealing to UK consumers after Brexit.
+For many years there was a drive in Britain to get people to eat more megrim as a way of taking pressure off overexploited fish such as cod and haddock, Following the export difficulties after Brexit, there is a renewed drive to find UK customers, which includes using the alternative name of Cornish sole to make it more appealing to domestic consumers.